fengxia41103/myblog/content/workspace/openstack/maas_target.md

 Once PXE booted, the MAAS server will automatically _enlist_ this machine with a _New_ status.
 This indicates that machine has been discovered by MAAS.
-The given node name is completely arbitrary, and it has nothing to do with VM's name.
+The given node name is completly arbitrary, and it has nothing to do with VM's name.

 > If there are multiple targets, the only way to match MAAS node name with a VM